CW-Logothetis/dm-client/README.md

 4. Added tags from react-tagsinput, to replace the simple text input.
 5. Added a table component (react-table) to allow for pagination, search and filter.

-Here was my first big problem: the table initialises with the dummy data from makeData.json, but on submission of a new form I cannot find a way to pass state into this component.
-With the original, simple table it was straightforward; it passed with props from the form into the table rows.
+Here was my first big problem: the table initialises with the dummy data from makeData.json, but on submission of a new form I cannot find a way to pass state/props into the react-table component.

+With the original, simple table it was straightforward; it passed props from the form into the table rows.
+The simple table is on its own branch and I deployed it here: https://simple-form-table.netlify.app/

 The paginated table component is more complicated and it has defeated me.
 I attempted to update the makeData.json with the updated form state, but could not.
 I realised the night before submission that it needs converting to a .js file from .json.
 But I ran out of time.
 Therefore, in the deployed app the paginated table does not update.

 6. Progress bar onload - Axios has built in functionality for this.
 Here, I went down a rabbit hole.
 I should have added Axios and tried testing it with a simple connection to a free image/file host.
 However, I decided that I wanted to connect a back-end, which would enable me to send updated data to the paginated table too.
 I was not successful, but learnt a lot trying the following: